Tracy Caldwell Dyson

+Early life and education

-Caldwell Dyson is the younger of two girls, was born in Arcadia, California, and later moved to Beaumont, California, in the early 1980s to attend junior high school where her father worked as an electrician.
-Her recreational interests include running, weight training, hiking, softball, basketball, and auto repair/maintenance.
-As an undergraduate, she competed in intercollegiate athletics on the CSUF Titans track team as both a sprinter and long jumper.
-She is married to Naval Aviator George Dyson.
-She believes in God, and was raised Methodist..
+Caldwell Dyson was born in Arcadia, California.
+She is the younger of two girls.
+In the early 1980s, she and her family moved to Beaumont, California, where her father worked as an electrician and where she attended junior high school and high school.
+Her recreational interests include running, weight training, hiking, softball, basketball, and auto repair and maintenance.

-In a television interview on the 40th anniversary of the first Moon landing, she said she is the first astronaut who was born after Apollo 11.

-Academic career
+She attended California State University, Fullerton, where she competed on the CSUF Titans' track and field team as a sprinter and long jumper.

-As an undergraduate researcher at the California State University, Fullerton (CSUF), Caldwell Dyson designed, constructed and implemented electronics and hardware associated with a laser-ionization, time-of-flight mass spectrometer for studying atmospherically relevant gas-phase chemistry.

-Also at CSUF, she worked for the Research and Instructional Safety Office as a lab assistant performing environmental monitoring of laboratories using hazardous chemicals and radioactive materials, as well as calibrating survey instruments and helping to process chemical and radioactive waste.
-During that time (and for many years prior) she also worked as an electrician/inside wireman for her father's electrical contracting company doing commercial and light industrial type construction.
+As an undergraduate researcher at California State University, Fullerton, she designed, constructed and implemented electronics and hardware associated with a laser-ionization, time-of-flight mass spectrometer for studying atmospherically relevant gas-phase chemistry.
+She also worked as a lab assistant in the university's research and instructional safety office, where she performed environmental monitoring of laboratories using hazardous chemicals and radioactive materials and calibrated survey instruments and helped process chemical and radioactive waste.
+During college and after it, she also worked as an electrician and inside wireman for her father's electrical contracting company, where she performed commercial and light industrial construction.

 At the University of California, Davis, Caldwell Dyson taught general chemistry laboratory and began her graduate research.
 Her dissertation work focused on investigating molecular-level surface reactivity and kinetics of metal surfaces using electron spectroscopy, laser desorption, and Fourier transform mass spectrometry techniques.
 She also designed and built peripheral components for a variable temperature, ultra-high vacuum scanning tunneling microscopy system.

 In 1997, Caldwell Dyson received the Camille and Henry Dreyfus Postdoctoral Fellowship in Environmental Science to study atmospheric chemistry at the University of California, Irvine.
-There she investigated reactivity and kinetics of atmospherically relevant systems using atmospheric pressure ionization mass spectrometry, Fourier transform infrared and ultraviolet absorption spectroscopies.
+There, she investigated reactivity and kinetics of atmospherically relevant systems using atmospheric pressure ionization mass spectrometry, Fourier transform infrared and ultraviolet absorption spectroscopies.
 In addition, she developed methods of chemical ionization for spectral interpretation of trace compounds.
 Caldwell Dyson has published and presented her work in numerous papers at technical conferences and in scientific journals.